 Brunico Castle, which continues to watch over the city at its feet, was erected by the bishop of Bressanone-Brixen Bruno von Kirchberg.

 The Kronplatz region has a lot of castles and fortresses, but also churches and chapels.
 The oldest church structure in the Val Pusteria-Pustertal valley is the St. George Chapel in Tesido-Taisten: its cornerstone was laid in the eighth century AD.

-The everyday life of a bygone era is brought closer by the instructional path on mills in Terento-Terenten, the Lippa Sawmill in Valdaora-Olang, the exhibition mine in Predoi-Prettau, and the cialciara (limestone ovens) in the viles of San Martino in Badia-St. Martin in Thurn.
+The everyday life of a bygone era is brought closer by the instructional path on mills in Terento-Terenten, the Lippa Sawmill in Valdaora-Olang, and the cialciara (limestone ovens) in the viles of San Martino in Badia-St. Martin in Thurn.

 Nature in its most charming and quiet form beckons with the earth pyramids in Perca-Percha, in the Rasner Möser biotope in the Valle Anterselva-Antholzertal, and in the Vedrette di Ries-Aurina/Rieserferner-Ahrn Nature Park.
 To a past that goes back far, very far, back when the foundations of the Dolomites themselves were being laid, that is where the Dolomites fossils in S. Vigilio go back to.

 Going from prehistory to history, the instructional path leads to Bronze Age, Iron Age, and Roman settlements in S. Lorenzo and to deeper understanding in the Museum Mansio Sebatum.